HemalK1412/GameProgramming/Journal.md

 For the gun shooting using raycast the gun kept shooting without mouse input.
-Tried restarting unity copied the code to another file    but the line that checks if the button is pressed had a semi colon so it went straight inside the if statement
+Tried restarting unity copied the code to another file    but the line that checks if the button is pressed had a semi colon so it went straight inside the if statement (Add images)